-The decisions that the judge makes as a trial goes along could be at the subject of a Boca Raton car accident appeal by the party that does not like the outcome.
+The decisions that the judge makes as a trial goes along could be at the subject of an appeal by the party that does not like the outcome.
 However, just because a jury comes back and gives an individual more or less than they thought they were worth, that in it of itself is not a basis for an appeal.
-A Boca Raton car accident appeal is for mistakes that occur during the trial.
+An appeal is for mistakes that occur during the trial.

 If it is deemed that mistakes were made, there is a whole procedure that goes on in which an individual moves for a new trial, the judge decides whether the new trial should be granted based on the errors brought to their attention, and if they deny the motion for new trial, then it gets taken to the appeals court.

 An appeals court looks over the record of the Boca Raton car accident case and decides whether or not the errors the judge made were so egregious that it warrants a new trial.

 The judgment is based on rulings and other errors, mistakes, comments, or whatever occurs during the course of the trial.
 It is very rarely based on what the jury does.